What are Sweat Equity Shares & How Do They Work?

 • Diluted earnings per share (EPS)

-Startups mostly give ESOPs instead of sweat equity to employees in order to reward and retain them since there is a vesting period in ESOPs schemes.
+Startups mostly give ESOPs instead of sweat equity to employees to reward and retain them since there is a vesting period in ESOPs schemes.
 In contrast, sweat equity shares are allocated with immediate effect.

 Qapita Team